jlp765/nim_iup_dsl/README.md

 # Limitations

-This is the first draft, so has had limited testing.

-Only tested on win7 64 bit, so far.
+This is the first draft, so has only been tested on win7 64 bit, so far.

 It does not include the canvas which requires the iupcd library.

-It covers a fair proportion of widgets, but not all (yet).\
+It covers a fair proportion of widgets, but not all (yet).

 Menu and menu items yet to be added.

+# known issues
+Lists and toggles get overwritten (some weird memory corruption) when not compiled with -d:release

 # Example code